paulmillr/noble-ed25519/README.md

 # noble-ed25519

-[ed25519](https://en.wikipedia.org/wiki/EdDSA), an elliptic curve that could be used for assymetric encryption and EDDSA signature scheme.
+[ed25519](https://en.wikipedia.org/wiki/EdDSA), an elliptic curve that could be used for asymmetric encryption and EDDSA signature scheme.

 Very fast, algorithmically resistant to timing attacks, conforms to [RFC8032](https://tools.ietf.org/html/rfc8032).